w3f/polkadot-wiki/docs/learn/learn-staking.md

 Before distributing rewards to nominators, validators can create a cut of the reward (a commission) that is not shared with the nominators.
 This cut is a percentage of the block reward, not an absolute value.
-After the commission gets deducted, the remaining portion is based on their staked value and split between the validator and all of the nominators who have voted for this validator.
+After the commission gets deducted, the remaining portion is distributed pro-rata based on their staked value and split between the validator and all of the nominators whose stake has backed this validator.

 For example, assume the block reward for a validator is 10 DOT.
 A validator may specify `validator_commission = 50%`, in which case the validator would receive 5 DOT.
 The remaining 5 DOT